dgnsrekt/yfs/docs/content/api/lookup-module.md

-> Contains the classes and functions for using the yahoo finance search.
+> Contains the classes and functions for using the yahoo finance look up.

 <a name="lookup.ExchangeNotFoundError"></a>
 ## `ExchangeNotFoundError`